 And also – so many things going wrong – AT THE SAME TIME?

+I decided to reclaim control and overcome negative thoughts once and for all.
+It was a slow process, but I finally made it to recovery.
 There are a few methods that helped me and I will tell you exactly what I did.

 - You feel emotionally tired, angry or unmotivated;